sensu/network-interface-checks/README.md

-  -x, --exclude-interfaces strings   Comma-delimited string of interface names to exclude (default [lo]) -h, --help                         help for network-interface-checks -i, --include-interfaces strings   Comma-delimited string of interface names to include -s, --sum                          Add additional measurement per metric w/ "interface=all" tag
+  -x, --exclude-interfaces strings   Comma-delimited string of interface names to exclude (default [lo]) -h, --help                         help for network-interface-checks -i, --include-interfaces strings   Comma-delimited string of interface names to include -r, --max-rate-interval int        Maximum number of seconds since last measurement that triggers a rate calculation.
+0 for no maximum. (default 60)
+  -f, --state-file string            State file used for rate calculation.
+If empty no rate is calculated.
+  -s, --sum                          Add additional measurement per metric w/ "interface=all" tag

 Use "network-interface-checks [command] --help" for more information about a command.
 ```